 Many companies thrive following the traditional marketing ways.
 But most companies are now learning that traditional marketing initiatives are no longer able to effectively convert prospective customers to a paying customer.
 The average customer has become numb to sales pitch.
 With the advent of technology shoppers are more informed today.
 To cash in on this informed lot, it is important to integrate education in marketing mix.

 Education is a valuable tool in marketing.
 Educating prospective customers about your products and services should be a top priority.
 This way education distinguishes your company as knowledgeable authority and resource in your area of expertise.
 Educating prospective customers is also a great way to generate the right kind of leads and make a sale.
-Educational message should be packed in through multimedia options such as videos, email courses and seminars to win the favor of busy clients.
-Research shows that customers who engage with the company’s educational marketing strategy are 29 times more likely to get the company’s products and services.
+Educational messages should be packed in through multimedia options such as videos, email courses and seminars to win the favour of busy clients.
+Research shows customers who engage with the company’s educational marketing strategy are 29 times more likely to get the company’s products and services.

 Webvine is a boutique SharePoint and Office 365 consultancy based in Sydney.
 They provide consulting to mid-to-large companies in Australia.
 Their services include: SharePoint consulting; Office 365 Migrations; Document Management; Intranets and Extranets; Custom Branding and Graphic Design including CSS; Custom Development; Infopaths Forms Development; Business Intelligence; SharePoint Upgrades; Taxonomies, Metadata, Governance; Search including FAST Search; Intranet and Content Migrations to SharePoint; SharePoint Rescue projects; Social Enterprise Consulting & Development with Newsgator & Yammer – plus Dynamic CRM Consulting & Development

 What Webvine teaches us about education and marketing